jviide/flowponent/README.md

 If an error is throw inside the yielded functions it can be caught in the flowponent.

-The function can also fail asynchronously by calling its second parameter (`reject`):
+The function can also fail after it's result has been rendered by calling its second parameter (`reject`):

 ```js
 const App = flowponent(function*() {